gstamatelat/agt-clustering-challenge/src/site/markdown/graph.md

 # The Bipartite Format

+This format represents a bipartite graph.
+A bipartite graph is a graph whose vertices can be divided into two disjoint and independent sets `A` and `B` such that every edge connects a vertex in `A` to one in `B`.

 The container is a text file encoded using any encoding compatible with UTF-8.
 The file must not contain a byte order mark (BOM).
 The line endings of the file may be CR, LF or CRLF.